vsmalladi/tfsee-manuscript/manuscript.md

 #### *Transcript calling*.

-Transcript calling was performed using a two-state hidden Markov model using the groHMM data analysis package [@1BkIYUDLC; @1HVy2rbI; @lPKPHCBB] on each individual cell lines.
+Transcript calling was performed using a two-state hidden Markov model using the groHMM data analysis package version 3.4 [@1BkIYUDLC; @1HVy2rbI; @lPKPHCBB] on each individual cell lines.
 The negative log transition probability of the switch between transcribed state to non-transcribed state and the variance in read counts in the non-transcribed state that are used to predict the transcription units for the cell lines are listed Table @tbl:groseq-tune.

 | Cell Line | -Log Transition Probability | Variance in read counts
 | :--- | :--------: | :--------: |